scientific-python/blog.scientific-python.org/content/posts/scientific-python/2023-developer-summit/index.md

 - Made progress toward 1D sparse arrays.
 The data structures for 1d may be quite different from 2d.
   A prototype `coo_array` allowed exploration of possible n-d arrays, though that is not a short-term goal.
 - Explored feasibility and usefulness of defining `__array_ufunc__` and other `__array_*__` protocols for sparse arrays
+- Made clearer distinction between private and public methods
 - Improved documentation for sparse arrays

-We have set a goal of a working set of sparse array construction functions and a 1d sparse array class (focusing on `coo_array` first) in plenty of time for intensive testing before SciPy v1.12.
+Our goal is to have a working set of sparse array construction functions and a 1d sparse array class (focusing on `coo_array` first) in plenty of time for intensive testing before SciPy v1.12.
 This will then allow us to focus on creating migration documents and tools as well as helping downstream libraries make the shift to sparse arrays.
 We hope to enable the removal of deprecated sparse matrix interfaces in favor of the array interface.
-For this to happen we will need most downstream users to shift to the sparse array api.
+For this to happen we will need most downstream users to shift to the sparse array API.
 We intend to help them do that.

-Our work continues with a community call every [two weeks on Fridays.](https://scientific-python.org/calendars) Our immediate near term work involves:
+Our work continues with a community call every [two weeks on Fridays.](https://scientific-python.org/calendars) Near term work is to:

 - Continue improving sparse creation functions: diags, eye, random and others.
 - Deprecate some matrix-specific functionality
 - General performance improvements
 - Adapting scikit-learn to support sparse arrays (to be discussed with scikit-learn's maintainers)

-This blog was largely composed based on the [scipy-sparse report hackmd document](https://hackmd.io/1Q2832LDR_2Uv_-cV-wnYg).